Breast Enlargement Fat Transfer Surgery (Fat Grafting) Guide

 During the consultation, the BAAPS/BAPRAS surgeon will talk through what to expect after the operation.
 This will help patients to feel a bit more at ease before coming into hospital.
 In this consultation, the surgeon will go through how much time is needed to take off work, driving and exercise.
-The breast enlargement fat transfer aftercare advice and time frames are different for every surgeon.
+The breast enlargement fat transfer aftercare advice and time frames are different for each patient.

-After the procedure, patients may need to spend one night in the hospital.
-This is to ensure that they are recovering well.
+Many patients are able to go home on the same day as the operation, but sometimes a one night in the hospital may be needed.
 Before leaving, patients will organise a follow-up appointment to take place within the next two weeks with the surgeon.
 In this appointment, they will check to see how the patient is recovering, replace any dressings and address any concerns.
 The surgeon will also give advice on any drains that may be left in after the surgery.

 After the surgery, patients may have to wear a post-operative bra to help during recovery and help achieve the best results possible.
 It can help reduce the swelling and bruising in the breasts.
-Patients may need to wear this every day and night for at least 1 week, and during the day for a total of 6 weeks.
-The surgeon will give specific instructions and time frames for how long patients will need to wear this for.
+Patients may need to wear this every day and night for at least one week and during the day for a total of six weeks.
+The surgeon will give specific instructions and time frames for how long patients will need to wear this.

 - Scar massage – Only start this once incisions have fully healed and the scabs have disappeared on their own.